 You can grant access for extra attempts on a quiz to an individual student, several students or the entire class.
 If your quiz is locked, you can also manually unlock the quiz for a student, even if the student has not yet taken the quiz.
 You can add extra attempts through accessing student quiz results or moderating the quiz.
-Accessing student quiz results is a quick way to allow an extra attempt for an individual student.
+Canvas does not allow for resetting a quiz, so instead you must grant an additional attempt.

 If you have set a time limit on your quiz, you can grant access for extra time.
 If the student hasn't taken the quiz, the extra time will be added to the student's initial attempt and any additional attempts.
 If a student is currently taking the quiz while you are viewing the moderate quiz page, you can extend the quiz time as part of their current attempt.
 You can choose how many minutes to extend the quiz, and whether you want to add those minutes to the current time or the current (scheduled) end time.